fbpx

 By The Arty Teacher - May 10, 2022

-Every year I seem to lose that useful bit of paper or image that has the AQA GCSE Art & Design grade boundaries on it.
-So I’m sticking them all in a blog post here.
-Useful for you and me.
+Every year, I seem to lose that useful piece of paper or image with the AQA GCSE Art & Design grade boundaries on it.
+So, I’m sticking them all in a blog post here—useful for you and me.
+Remember, these are last year’s grade boundaries, and things may change in either direction.

 Your likely grade might change because: